The aftermath part 1

 We reported last week that Robin Bertolucci, KFI's Program Director would be leaving her position after 22 years.
 Originally we stated she was part of the first round of layoffs, but later updated her departure as being her choice.
 Nonetheless, it's worth noting no replacement has been named and it's speculated her position will not be filled.
 More in a moment.

 As KFI's News Director, Chris Little was widely admired for giving listeners quality news coverage with limited resources.
 After 24 years helming the nationally respected news department and more than three decades at AM 640, Little left the station earlier today.
 Born in Pasadena and raised in Hacienda Heights, he graduated from Indiana University, then worked in Indianapolis and Atlanta as a DJ before returning to Southern California to be a news anchor, floor director, camera operator, booth announcer, and director at KDOC-TV.
 Little started as a part-time reporter in 1991, moved to full-time in 1996, then was named News Director in 2000.
-He is well regarded as a mentor to young journalists, teaching them to "write shot, sharp, and strong."
+He is well regarded as a mentor to young journalists, teaching them to "write short, sharp, and strong."

 To state Steve Gregory is an award-winning reporter is an understatement.
 Gregory has been awarded the Edward T. Murrow Award seven times.
 The Associated Press has given him first place accolades for Best Newscast, Best Special Program, and Best Series.
 Gregory has also won international media awards for features on the Phoenix Fire Department, the U.S. Border Patrol, and Arab-American comedians.
 He is a first-place winner of more than 25 Golden Mike Awards for his coverage of breaking news, features, and investigative series.